top of page

 COLOUR-MIX

 For this activity you just need to colour some water with food colouring or liquid watercolours and have fun mixing it.
-We added a handful of laminated fish to ours so they can swim around.
+Pour it in slowly so it doesn't mix straight away.
+We added a handful of laminated fish to ours so they can "swim" around until the water turns green.

 WATER PAINTING